AllPepole/AllPepole.github.io/_posts/2015-10-08-all-devices-video-player-free-download.markdown

 It will be the industry's fastest players.
 Our advanced resource loader and automatically embed code to provide fast and efficient players, even at the site script rendering and many other activities.
 To help navigate a large number of integrated feature set, we have created where you can browse detailed technical documentation, functional center of each front-end function.

-AllPepole  <a href="https://itunes.apple.com/us/app/my-player-pro/id896068809?mt=12"><b>Multimedia Player</b></a>  offers seamless across all devices visual experience.
+AllPepole Video Player offers seamless across all devices visual experience.
 AllPepole smart player technology to automatically provide the right player, streaming and advertising about any device with a single embed code.

 This custom video player and playlists match the look and feel of your website, and configure the player's functions and settings.
 It can control the player size, color, font and brand, and add or delete buttons, subtitle, share and so on.